FAQ

 3. What is the difference between REP and taking engineering with a 2nd major in Business?

 REP is a premier engineering programme to nurture students as future leaders of industry.
 It provides a broad-based, interdisciplinary engineering education integrating engineering, science, business, technology management and humanities.
 It allows one to obtain dual degrees within 4.5 years: a Bachelor of Engineering Science (Engineering Specialisation) and a Master of Science (Technology Management).
 Engineering and Business subjects are taken by students from Year 1.
 In Year 2 and 4, there is also a leadership skills development programme.
 Students spend Year 3 overseas at one of the renowned overseas partner universities*.
-The five overseas partner universities are University of California, Berkeley (UCB), Imperial College London (ICL), University of British Columbia (UBC), University of Toronto (UofT) and University of Waterloo (UW).
+The two overseas partner universities are University of California, Berkeley (UCB) and Imperial College London (ICL).
 The pedagogy adopted for this programme is team-based learning.
 It enhances learning of valuable soft skills such as teamwork, leadership and influencing skills and improves the overall learning experience.

 REP integrates engineering and business together in its curriculum and courses.
 For example, in Fundamentals of Management, management principles are examined in the context of engineering and high technology companies and students work on team projects that require students to integrate engineering knowledge and design with business model innovation.